addiwei/Springboard/README.md

 # Springboard

-This file serves as the readme for the Spingboard - Capstone 1 repository
+This file serves as the readme for the Spingboard Data Science Curricum

-The goal of the project / repository is to:
-  1) Submit a Capstone Project for Springboard

-The subject of the project is:  Quora Insincere Questions Classification

-Link to the Data:  https://www.kaggle.com/c/quora-insincere-questions-classification/data
+1. In this folder are all of the mini projects I have completed to complete my data science curriculum for Springboard.
+Please feel free to browse and let me know if you have any questions.
+My phone number is 706-386-6054